 As well as flying to the Space Station on board the latest in commercial spacecraft the two astronauts will also be wearing hi-tech SpaceX space suits.

 How to See the Crew Dragon Spacecraft as it passes over the UK.

 You will only need your eyes and to know when and what direction to look in.
 Please see the charts below which should help you pinpoint the spacecraft in the sky.
 The pass will be very low in the sky near the horizon and will be a challenge to spot.
 It may be too low to be visible in Scotland, Northern Ireland and Northern England.

 This will be the only time we will be able to see the spacecraft fly over before docking the following day.

 What will we see?

 As the Spacecraft passes over the UK we may see just the one or a collection of objects looking like bright stars moving across the sky.
-The sky will be fairly light for some especially for observers in places in the north such as Scotland.
 The craft should be bright enough to follow once you catch a glimpse of it as it speeds toward the International Space Station for its rendezvous.